helix-editor/helix/book/src/keymap.md

 #### View mode

+Accessed by typing `z` in [normal mode](#normal-mode).

 View mode is intended for scrolling and manipulating the view without changing the selection.
-The "sticky" variant of this mode is persistent; use the Escape key to return to normal mode after usage (useful when you're simply looking over text and not actively editing it).
+The "sticky" variant of this mode (accessed by typing `Z` in normal mode) is persistent; use the Escape key to return to normal mode after usage (useful when you're simply looking over text and not actively editing it).

 | Key                  | Description                                               | Command             |